geospatialem/conferences/2015/2015NACIS.md

 * But, what about a more refined map?
   * Joey Lee
   * Ben Fry: *Data Visualization Pipeline*
-* Teaching Adobe Illustrator and ArcGIS is a diservice, they need to understand other tools/options in the open source community (Q, R, Leaflet, OSM, etc.)
+* Teaching Adobe Illustrator and ArcGIS is a dis-service, they need to understand other tools/options in the open source community (Q, R, Leaflet, OSM, etc.). *We need to be teaching more open source, I'm really into exposing students to QGIS, R, ...*

 ### How it works:
 * Take students out of computer labs, bring their own laptops.